nelvadas/cifs-flexvolume-k8s/README.md

 cifs-flex-ds   3         3         3         3            3           <none>          19h
 ```

-In order to be able to run this drive on master or Docker Universal Control Plane Manager the pod should tolerate the following taints,
+In order to be able to run this DaemonSet on master or Docker Universal Control Plane Manager the pod should tolerate the following taints,

 ```
 $ kubectl get ds/cifs-flex-ds -o json | jq  ".spec.template.spec.tolerations"